 With Calendly, you can make appointments without putting in any effort!
 All you need to do is highlight when you are available for meetings in your account.
-A person will choose a period of time and you will get it outlined in your web calendar.
+Somebody will select a time period and it will be outlined in your web calendar.
 Calendly integrates with Google Calendar, Outlook, iCloud, and Office 365.
 You will get a notification about a new meeting on your email.

 Text chats help you stay in touch with your teammates and boss to solve any minor or immediate issues.
-These are some of the services I would like to recommend, that are reachable from any device.
+Here are some of the services I would like to recommend that are usable on any device.